Strawhorse/Strawhorse/README.md

-Hi there, I'm John Bracken.

-I just graduated with a Higher Diploma in Applied Software Development with CCT Dublin.
+Graduate with a Higher Diploma in Applied Software Development with CCT Dublin.

 Also learning using Udemy, Kaggle, Coursera, and anything else useful I can find.
 Looking for developer opportunities.

 Recently gave this repository a clean sweep and am uploading fresh projects.

 Interests:
+- Back End Development
+- PHP/Laravel
 - JavaScript/Typescript
-- HTML, CSS,
-- PHP
 - Node.js
 - MySQL
 - Java (w/ Spring/Hibernate)